mich2k/Networking-Lab/Socket Programming/README.md

 <details>
 <summary>Py lang</summary>
 <br>
--   Run 'chmod a+x*' in order to be able to execute './server.py' (exec allowance)
+-   Run ' chmod a+x * ' in order to be able to execute ' ./server.py ' (exec allowance)
 <br>
 -   Be careful with strings (encode/decode utf-8) !!!
 <br>